Mapam: History

-In the 1951 elections Mapam was reduced to 15 seats.
-That Knesset included Rostam Bastuni, the first Arab to represent a Zionist party.
-The 1953 Slánský trial severely shook the party's faith in the Soviet Union.
+The 1952 Slánský trial severely shook the party's faith in the Soviet Union.
 The show trials, in which mostly Jewish leaders of the Communist Party of Czechoslovakia were purged, falsely implicated Mapam's envoy in Prague, Mordechai Oren, as part of a Zionist conspiracy.
-Following these events and Nikita Khrushchev's 1956 speech On the Cult of Personality and Its Consequences, Mapam shifted from Marxist-Zionism toward social democracy.

 The ideological shift led to several splits.
+On 26 December 1952, Mapam's Council convened to vote on motions where the Left Faction found themselves in the minority.
+Berman and Sneh were dismissed from their positions in the party committee, which they unsuccessfully appealed the decision, after which they accused Mapam of being controlled by 'Mapai agents for the benefit and enjoyment of the bourgeoisie'.
+On 28 January 1953, Mapam voted to expel Berman and Sneh for their 'fundamental opposition to the socialist Zionist principles' of the party, for trying to 'undermine the party's institutions' and for supporting the ruling of the Prague Trials.

-Avraham Berman, Bastuni and Moshe Sneh left the party and set up the Left Faction, while Hannah Lamdan and David Livschitz created their own party, the Faction independent of Ahdut HaAvoda.
-Bastuni later returned to Mapam, but Berman and Sneh eventually joined Maki and Lamdan and Livschitz joined Mapai.
-Four other party members left to recreate Ahdut HaAvoda, though the Knesset speaker did not recognize the group as an independent party during the Knesset session.
+Hannah Lamdan and David Livschitz created their own party, the Faction independent of Ahdut HaAvoda, which lasted for a year before merging into Mapai in early 1954.
+Afterwards, other party members left to recreate Ahdut HaAvoda, taking four MKs with them, though the Knesset speaker did not recognize the group as an independent party during the Knesset session.
 It also displeased the USSR.
+Bastuni later returned to Mapam while Berman and Sneh eventually joined Maki.
 By the end of the second Knesset, Mapam's strength had dropped to seven seats.
 The party won nine seats in the 1955 elections and having distanced itself from the Soviet Union, joined Ben-Gurion's coalition governments.

+Following these events and Nikita Khrushchev's 1956 speech On the Cult of Personality and Its Consequences, Mapam ceased to support the USSR, and it began to moderate its Marxist-Zionist policies toward democratic socialism.

-In 1959 Mapam and Ahdut HaAvoda voted against the government's decision to sell arms to West Germany, leading to Ben-Gurion’s resignation.
+In 1959 Mapam and Ahdut HaAvoda voted against the government's decision to sell arms to West Germany, collapsing the government and leading to Ben-Gurion's brief resignation.

 In the 1959 elections the party retained its nine seats, and despite their previous differences, were included in Ben-Gurion's coalition.
 In the 1961 elections it again won nine seats, but this time was not part of the governing coalition.
 The 1965 elections saw Mapam lose a seat, dropping to eight mandates, but enter the coalition government.